Consmart18/On-time-Graduation---Saudi/README.md

 # On-time-Graduation---Saudi

+Research into whether students in a Saudi University will graduate on time or not.
-1. Compare the Predictive power of Admission data vs Academic data
+Compare the Predictive power of Admission data vs Academic data.